BDC Hamburger Icon

 There are six different kinds of strategic partnerships:

 3. Financial partnership: This common partnership usually involves a business working with a third-party financial or accounting company to create value for their organization by reviewing datasets.
-The partnering financial company generally audits the business’s finances, completes a market analysis, and generates a forecast and insights to help the business’s leaders make decisions.
+The partnering financial company generally audits the business’s finances, completes a market analysis and generates a forecast and insights to help the business’s leaders make decisions.

-4. Marketing partnership: This partnership is also extremely common and can be as straightforward as two businesses marketing each other’s products or services to expand their reach.
+4. Marketing partnership: This partnership is also common and it can be as straightforward as two businesses marketing each other’s products or services to expand their reach.
 The best marketing partnerships operate in similar fields, such as a local general contractor partnering with an interior designer.

 5. Supply partnership: This type of partnership involves a manufacturer partnering with a vendor to stock their shelves with a particular product.
 For example, an electronics store may partner with an audio manufacturer to exclusively sell its brand of headphones.
 Another example is an office building that works exclusively with one manufacturer to stock cleaning supplies.